Luciensday/Luciensday/README.md

-- 🔭 I’m currently working on [Bookster](https://github.com/FAC29A/fran-and-lucien-API-project) - an API/HTTP Project for discovered books from various source
+- 🔭  I’m currently working on [Bookster](https://github.com/FAC29A/fran-and-lucien-API-project) - an API/HTTP project for discovering books from various sources.

 - 🌱 I’m currently trained **at Founders and Coders (FAC29!)**